Home » Do Parrots Need Their Beaks Trimmed?

 • No beak discoloration.

-• The upper and lower beak should align.
+• The upper and lower beaks should align.

 Budgies’ and cockatoos’ beaks are powdery, but most parrot species’ beaks aren’t.

-The main signs of an overgrown beak in parrots include:
+The signs of an overgrown beak in parrots include:

 Length

-The upper beak (rhinotheca) will be significantly longer than the lower beak (gnathotheca) and will likely curve around.
+The upper beak (rhinotheca) will be much longer than the lower beak (gnathotheca) and likely curve around.
 It’s uncommon for a parrot to have an overgrown bottom beak.

 Rough Texture